-Start the charcoal more easily and bring it up to cooking temperature quickly by using a chimney starter.
-This durable one from Weber has an ergonomic handle.
+Charcoal chimney: Start the charcoal more easily and bring it up to cooking temperature quickly by using a chimney starter.

-Protect your entire 22-inch grill from the elements, and especially from rust, with this premium polyester cover.
+Grill cover: Protect your grill from the elements, and especially from rust.

-Long-handled metal tools with heat-resistant grips allow you to reposition food on the cooking grate without leaning over the hot coals.
+Cooking utensils: Long-handled metal tools allow you to reposition food on the cooking grate without leaning over the hot coals.

-Cleaning the cooking grate after the grill has cooled down is essential for maintaining your grill.
-This inexpensive nylon brush is a safer alternative to brushes with metal bristles.
+Grill brush: Cleaning the cooking grate after the grill has cooled down is essential for maintaining your grill.

 Q. I’ve noticed small flakes of black material on the inside of my kettle grill’s lid that fall onto the cooking surface.
 Is the interior of the lid deteriorating?